bshastry/bshastry.github.io/_posts/2018-10-01-Evaluating-Dictionary-For-Fuzzing.md

  - Rank 2: Dict C
  - Rank 3: Baseline

-In other words, Dict A offers small improvements in program coverage over Dict B and Dict C, which in turn offer small improvements in program coverage over the baseline.
+In other words, Dict A offers **at least** small improvements in program coverage over Dict B and Dict C, which in turn offer **at least** small improvements in program coverage over the baseline.

 Medium effect ranking
  - Rank 1: Dict A